sander-aleks/KAK100Portfolio/README.md

 ## Questions
 **Kuidas rakendad selles projektis õpitut järgmistes arendusprojektides?**
-- Aavik:	 Järgmises projektis olen parem tiimijuht ja tiimikaaslane, hoian rohkem silma peal asjadel, mis on vaja ära teha
+- Aavik:	 In the next project, I'll try to be a better leader and team member.
+I'll keep a closer eye on things that we still need to do.

-- Jan: Teen järgmine kord kõike paremini. :-)
+- Jan: I'll try to do everything a little better when the next project comes along. :-)

-- Raimond: Teen järgmine kord kõike paremini. :-)
+- Raimond: I'll try to do everything a little better when the next project comes along. :-)

-- Sander-Aleks:	 Teen järgmine kord kõike paremini. :-)
+- Sander-Aleks:	 I'll try to do everything a little better when the next project comes along. :-)

-- Kevin Kangur:	 Teen järgmine kord kõike paremini. :-)
+- Kevin Kangur:	 I'll try to do everything a little better when the next project comes along. :-)

 - Henry: 	In the project I had my first real group git experience and, I'll make sure to apply all of what I've learnt in future projects as well

-- Kevin Zukker:	Teen järgmine kord kõike paremini. :-)
+- Kevin Zukker:	I'll try to do everything a little better when the next project comes along. :-)

 **Üks pehme oskus, mida õppisin ja endas arendasin**
-- Aavik: Õppisin tiimi paremini juhtima ja teisi abistama/ise abi küsima
+- Aavik: I improved my team leading skills and figured that it's okay to ask for help when it's needed

 - Jan: During this project I improved my teamwork skills.